-HSF’s Alumni Hall of Fame (AHOF) Gala event, to be held October 8, 2014, in New York City, honors distinguished Latinos whose personal journeys to success exemplify the goals and values of the Hispanic Scholarship Fund.
-Now in its 13th year, the Gala’s anticipated audience size is 550.
-Past honorees include Dr. Richard Carmona (U.S. Surgeon General), Anthony Romero (Executive Director, ACLU), Raul Yzaguirre (United States Ambassador to the Dominican Republic), Hon.
-Jose Huizar (Member of the Los Angeles City Council), Luis Ubinas (Former President, Ford Foundation), Cesar Conde (Executive Vice President, NBCUniversal), and the Hon.
-Rosie Rios (Treasurer of the United States).
+HSF’s Alumni Hall of Fame (AHOF) Gala event, to be held October 8, 2014, at Cipriani’s in New York City, honors distinguished Latinos whose personal journeys to success exemplify the goals and values of the Hispanic Scholarship Fund.
+Notable past inductees include Honorary Rosie Rios (Treasurer of the United States), Dr. Richard Carmona (U.S. Surgeon General), Anthony Romero (Executive Director, ACLU), Raul Yzaguirre (former United States Ambassador to the Dominican Republic), Honorary Jose Huizar (Member of the Los Angeles City Council), Luis Ubinas (Former President, Ford Foundation), and Cesar Conde (Executive Vice President, NBC Universal).
+At each event, we recognize three HSF Alum inductees, one non-HSF Alumni honoree, and one corporate honoree.

 Save The Date